JohnsonLu3/Learn/Angular5/ReadMe.md

 ## Styling
 Using src/app/style.scss you can apply global styling thats is used across all files.
 For individual styling you have to use the associated scss file for that component.

+## NgModules
+Addition modules can be imported in the src/app/app.module.ts file.